Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 # Conclusion

-Don't search for "should I use `#!/bin/bash` or `#!/usr/bin/env bash` in my scripts.
+Don't search for "*should I use `#!/bin/bash` or `#!/usr/bin/env bash` in my scripts*".
 Search what's the difference between them.
 Or maybe don't, since you just read my article the differences should be clear by now.

 There is no best solution.
 There are contexts, and there are solutions